keycloak/keycloak-community/design/authorization-handler.md

 ### Naming

 Maybe ClientScopesPolicy is ok as a name?
-IMO any name containing "Authorization" (EG. AuthorizationContextPolicy, AuthorizationDetailsPolicy) can bring the confusion with the authorization services, which also use "Policies"...
-More wider question if AuthorizationContext itself is good as a name?
+IMO any name containing "Authorization" (EG. ClientAuthorizationContextPolicy, AuthorizationDetailsPolicy) can bring the confusion with the authorization services, which also use "Policies"...
+More wider question if ClientAuthorizationContext itself is good as a name?

 ### Configuration

-Policies can be configured at the client scope (or AuthorizationHandler) level.
-In addition to tab Mappers and Scope, there can be another tab like Policies .
+Policies can be configured at the client scope (or ClientAuthorizationHandler) level.
+In addition to the Mappers and Scope tabs, there can be another tab like Policies.
 By default, each client scope can have only Persistent Consent Policy automatically set (See below for Persistent Consent Policy details).

 ### When